-Chun-Yu Chao, from Taiwan, started at Kings New York as an English Language student, and has progressed on to the Undergraduate Preparation Program.
+Chun-Yu Chao, from Taiwan, started at Kings New York as an English Language student, and has progressed on to the GO: Prepared program.
 She tells us about her experience on both courses, and plans for a degree in Fashion Design.

 Hi Chun-Yu, what are you studying at the moment?

-I am studying UPP Level 4 at Kings NY at Concordia College.
+I am studying UPP [GO: Prepared] Level 4 at Kings New York.